 And these changes are just the tip of the iceberg.
 Tech disruption in retail isn’t going to slow down any time soon.
 In Fred’s view, that means any retail solution built today must be implemented with the knowledge that requirements and user behaviors are going to change—and change soon.
 That means new systems will need to be flexible, scalable, and readily adaptable, and that most massive, monolithic technologies will be dead in the water.
 So instead of trying to plug in a pre-built solution, Jonathan counseled vendors to focus on selling consultative, collaborative solutions that can adapt to brand-specific needs.
 That way, you’ll have a much easier time closing deals.

-IT in Retail: New Role, New Concerns
+Technology Trends in Retail Industry: New Role, New Concerns

 Most leading retailers today are seeing the light on IT’s role as a strategic function, rather than a cost center.
 As Fred explained, that means retailers are gradually making the shift from seeing IT as CapEx—a capital expenditure, like procuring new tech or upgrading existing systems—to OpEx—an operational expenditure incurred in the process of running a business.
 And much of this, he said, is thanks to the flexibility and scalability of cloud vendors.